The Importance Of Customer Sentiment Analysis

 Why customer sentiment analysis is imperative for businesses

 Contextual conversations and timely solutions to problems improve customer emotions and have a transformational impact on CX.
 However, it is not practically possible to always meet your client's expectations.
-Sometimes prospective clients may not be impressed with the products and services they are offered or pitched.
+Sometimes, prospective clients may not be impressed with the products and services offered or pitched.

 Customers expect fast service that works for them on demand at any place, time, or channel.
 Most customers are willing to use self-service, but they often don’t expect it to work.
 No wonder it is high time for businesses to get self-service right.

 The brand’s reputation takes a hit.
-The brand’s PR, advertising, and marketing teams will go on an overdrive to revive the image — incurring huge financial costs to the brand.
+The brand’s PR, advertising, and marketing teams will go overdrive to revive the image — incurring huge financial costs.
 Sadly, no one can guarantee to restore the organization’s past glory.

 Also read: From Automation To Hyper Automation — The Helpdesk Revolution Is Underway